MG4 vs BYD Dolphin: Which Budget EV Wins in 2026?

 | Boot Space | 363 L | 345 L |

-The pricing of these two cars is where the comparison begins and, for many buyers, nearly ends.
-Both sit in the same bracket that was previously impossible for a genuinely good new electric car.
+Pricing is where this comparison begins and, for many shoppers, very nearly ends.
+Both cars occupy a bracket that was previously impossible for a genuinely capable new electric car, but their line-ups are shaped differently.

 | Variant | MG4 Electric | BYD Dolphin |